Colorado Rural Letter Carriers

 Dear Representative [Name]:

 I am writing as a rural carrier and constituent of your district to voice my strong support for the Federal Retirement Fairness Act.
 I urge you to cosponsor H.R.
-2478, a bipartisan bill introduced by Rep. Derek Kilmer and Rep. Tom Cole “To amend title 5, United States Code, to provide that civilian service in a temporary position after December 31, 1988, may be creditable service under the Federal Employees Retirement System, and for other purposes.”
+1522, a bill introduced by Rep. Gerald Connolly.
+“To amend title 5, United States Code, to provide that civilian service in a temporary position after December 31, 1988, may be creditable service under the Federal Employees Retirement System, and for other purposes.”

 Many federal employees, including Rural Carriers, start their careers as temporary employees.
 The Postal Service has a classification of Rural Letter Carriers called Rural Carrier Associates (RCAs).
 RCAs are part-time carriers who do not earn health or retirement benefits until they acquire full time career status.
 Most rural carriers start out as an RCA and on average it takes about six years for them to become a Regular Carrier, but it is not uncommon for it to take 10-plus years to become a regular career employee.
 The current retention rate of RCAs is extremely low, with approximately 60% leaving the Postal Service.
 This results in the Postal Service spending millions of dollars for the training/hiring process.
 Retention of RCAs would benefit the Postal Service by reducing overtime payments to RCAs and Regular Carriers attributed to the lack of RCAs.